OwenOrcan/YiraBot-Crawler/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for YiraBot
+about: Suggest an idea or enhancement for YiraBot
 title: ''
 labels: enhancement
 assignees: OwenOrcan

----

----
-name: Feature Request
-about: Suggest an idea or enhancement for YiraBot
-title: '[FEATURE REQUEST]'
 ---

 ## Feature Description